github/backup-utils/README.md

 capabilities built in to GitHub Enterprise but implement a number of advanced features for backup hosts.

- - Complete GitHub Enterprise backup and restore system via two simple utilities:
+ - Complete GitHub Enterprise backup and restore system via two simple utilities:<br>
    `ghe-backup` and `ghe-restore`.
  - Online backups.
 The GitHub appliance need not be put in maintenance mode for the duration of the backup run.